roklem314/distributed_app/README.md

 # Distributed application (DAp)
-DAp is encrypted for encrypt text .
 No registration needed.
 No adds.
 Link to Heroku app: https://twofishencrypter.herokuapp.com

 How to locally debloy this project: